josephquested/redux-breakout/README.md

  ```

 So, what's happening here?
 We're getting a function from redux called `createStore`.
-Then we're calling it and passing our reducer in as an argument.
+Then we're calling it and *passing our reducer in as an argument*.
 This basically tells redux, "Hey, you know how you like storing state information in a `store`?
-Why don't you make a little store for yourself, and here's my instructions for how that store should function".
+Why don't you make a little store for yourself, and here's my instructions for how that store should process states".

 Next we pass in the `store`, and a function called `getState()` from the store into our `App` react component.
 This is very important, it lets us update the state of our app based on the most recent state in the store.
 Also we can pass `action` calls to `store` from inside our `components`.
 That's how we change our state.

 Lastly, we tell our store that it's going to receive it's new instructions from our `render` function, in the form of those `actions` we talked about earlier.
 Maybe now would be a good time to make one of those actions.
-It feels like we want to do that over in `FamilyMember.js`, because that's where our `updateMood()` function is. **BUT**, we have a problem. `FamilyMember.js` doesn't know about our store, or our moodStates object.
-But it needs to so it can make `action` requests.
+It feels like we want to do that over in `FamilyMember.js`, because that's where our `updateMood()` function is. **BUT**, we have a problem. `FamilyMember.js` doesn't know about our `store`, or our `moodStates` array.
+But it needs to if it wants to make `action` requests.
 Let's refactor things a little.
 We'll start by moving our `changeMood()` function up into our `App.js`, that way we don't need to worry about passing our store down into every single component that needs to use it.
 In `App.js`, make the following changes:

 ```